willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### The floor of my Windows Mixed Reality Home doesn't appear to be at the correct height, or it is slanted

-If the floor doesn't feel like it's at the right height, open the Room Adjustment app from the start menu.
+Open the Room Adjustment app from the start menu.
 This app will be launched once you place the app in the world.
 In this app, you will be directed to use the touch pad (motion controller) or direction pad (gamepad) to adjust the floor height.
 When the floor feels correct, use the Windows button to exit back to your Home.

 ### My headset has stopped tracking